-On account of growing adoption of advanced security and personalization in vehicles, the biometric driver identification system market is set to grow phenomenally between 2025 and 2035.
-Using biometric systems based on fingerprint recognition, facial recognition, and biometric iris scanning, vehicle security is improved by only letting authorized individuals to drive the vehicle.
+On account of the growing adoption of advanced security and personalization in vehicles, the biometric driver identification system market is set to grow phenomenally between 2025 and 2035.
+Using biometric systems based on fingerprint recognition, facial recognition, and biometric iris scanning, vehicle security is improved by only letting authorized individuals drive the vehicle.
 They also provide individualized experiences by modifying vehicle settings to match the driver's preferences.

 Challenge